LETTER FROM SUPERINTENDENT

 Upon documentation of the fifth (5) unexcused absence, the parent or guardian of the child shall:

-(1) Attend a mandatory conference with the attendance officer and/or (2) participate in the Early Warning Truancy Prevention Program provided by the juvenile court system.
+Participate in the Early Warning Truancy Prevention Program provided by the juvenile court system.

 b.
 Parents and/or guardians may only participate in the Early Warning Truancy Prevention Program once; subsequent acts of truancy may result in the filing of a complaint/petition with the court system.